ZuchnerLab/Maverick/README.md

 The manuscript associated with Maverick is currently in submission for publication.
 This page will be updated with citation information when available.

-We are currently generating Maverick scores for all possible missense and nonsense SNVs in the Gencode Basic V33 annotation of GRCh37.
-Links to those scores will be posted here once they are available.
+We have pre-computed Maverick scores for all possible autosomal missense and nonsense SNVs in the Gencode Basic V33 annotation of GRCh37.
+Those scores can be downloaded here: https://zuchnerlab.s3.amazonaws.com/VariantPathogenicity/MaverickResults_allSNVs_GRCh37.txt.gz.
+If you want the scores produced by each of the eight models instead of just the final ensemble score, you can download this much larger file: https://zuchnerlab.s3.amazonaws.com/VariantPathogenicity/MaverickResults_allSNVs_GRCh37_withIndividualModelScores.txt.gz.

+Versions of each of those files lifted over to GRCh38 are available as well.
+The version with only the final Maverick score is available here: https://zuchnerlab.s3.amazonaws.com/VariantPathogenicity/MaverickResults_allSNVs_GRCh38LiftOver.txt.gz
+And the version that additionally contains the individual model scores is available here: https://zuchnerlab.s3.amazonaws.com/VariantPathogenicity/MaverickResults_allSNVs_GRCh38LiftOver_withIndividualModelScores.txt.gz